 1 Hr., 53 Mins.

-First Reformed, Schrader's latest movie, and something of a return to form, capitalizes on that implosion leitmotif.
-It is both about apostasy — the abandonment of one’s faith — and general disillusionment about the state of the world.
-It is a movie made for these times, though that entails it be a work of comprehensive despair, not escapism.
+First Reformed, Schrader's latest movie, and something of a return to form, capitalizes on that implosion motif.
+It's both about apostasy — the abandonment of one’s faith — and general disillusionment about the state of the world.
+It's a movie made for these times, though that entails it be a work of comprehensive despair more than much else.

 The movie stars Ethan Hawke, giving one of his most loaded performances, as Ernst, a reverend at the helm of First Reformed Church, a 250-year-old place of worship which sits on the outskirts of the fictional Snowbridge, New York.
 Ernst begins the movie elucidating an ambition.
 Each day, for the rest of the year, he will write in a diary, in which he will pen his entries by hand.
 The book will eventually be destroyed.
 Presumably, the journal will act as a tool for him to expound his frustrations — of which there are many — without further alienating his already-dwindling acolytes and fellow church leaders.